 Spend a few days or more exploring the waters of Resurrection Bay and Prince William Sound aboard the M/V Caroline, a beautiful custom-built yacht set for adventure!
 It’s the perfect setting for a family or small group vacation, guided by the energetic team at 60 Degrees Adventure Charters.
-Fill your days lounging on the flybridge, fishing, kayaking, strolling beaches and cruising to your next fantastic destination–all on a relaxed timetable.
+Fill your days lounging on the flybridge, fishing, kayaking, strolling beaches, and cruising to your next fantastic destination–all on a relaxed timetable.

-Connecting in the kitchen
+Connecting in the Kitchen

-Friends and family
+Friends and Family

-Sleek comfort: the M/V Caroline
+Sleek Comfort on the M/V Caroline

 When you see the 63-foot Bertram Sportfisher yacht for the first time, its sleek design promises a stylish ride that’s still tough enough for Alaskan conditions.
 Spacious decks invite both fishing and lounging.
-The all-wood interior creates a beautiful and cozy atmosphere for hanging out inside too, with mahogany walks and teak trim.
+The all-wood interior creates a beautiful and cozy atmosphere for hanging out inside, too, with mahogany walks and teak trim.
 Plus, it’s fast!

 About 60 Degrees Adventure Charters